wkdgns135/Curly-Hair-simulation/README.md

 # Curly-Hair-simulation
-This project about https://graphics.pixar.com/library/CurlyHairA/paper.pdf use C++ and OpenGL if you want a test this project you should follow https://pig-tag.tistory.com/6
+This project about https://graphics.pixar.com/library/CurlyHairA/paper.pdf use C++ and OpenGL <br>
+if you want a test this project you should follow https://pig-tag.tistory.com/6

 # Hair model